College mentors are helpful: But too many students aren’t finding them

 Having a professor, adviser or other mentor can greatly help in navigating college and launching a career, but many students aren’t seeking out such relationships.

-By Melissa Ezarik, Reprinted from Inside Higher Ed
+By Melissa Ezarik, Inside Higher Ed

 In a recent check-in with a University of Kentucky doctoral student, associate professor Melinda Ickes detected an all-too-common issue: overinvolvement.
 “She was struggling with her mental health, and I said, ‘You need to scale back.
 What are five things you can take off your plate?’” recalls Ickes.
 Ickes’s teaching and research focus, on tobacco prevention and education in young people, results in mentoring that helps her both personally and professionally.